leaysgur/prettier-oxc-parser-tests/README.md

   - https://github.com/oxc-project/oxc/issues/9705
   - Then verify diffs
 - Support `SourceLocation`(`loc.start/end`)?
+  - This is needed for both normal nodes and comments
-  - This is not necessary if using Prettier@main, but not yet released
+  - This is unnecessary if using Prettier@main, but not yet released
   - OXC also plans to implement this, but not yet started
     - https://github.com/oxc-project/oxc/issues/10307
-  - This is needed for both normal nodes and comments
-    - Current `3930-kb.js` bench failing is due to luck of this for `BreakStatement`
 - Support deprecated TS-ESTree AST nodes?
   - Prettier still depends on deprecated fields w/ `suppressDeprecatedPropertyWarnings`
     - `TSEnumDeclaration.members`